exoskelebox/force-myography-hand-gesture-recognition-benchmark-data/README.md

-# Force Myography Hand Gesture Recognition Benchmark Data
+# Force myography benchmark data for hand gesture recognition and transfer learning

-A benchmark dataset collected using a [commercially available sensor setup](https://www.bioxgroup.dk/products-biox-armband/) from 20 persons covering 18 unique gestures.
+A force myography hand gesture benchmark dataset collected using a [commercially available sensor setup](https://www.bioxgroup.dk/products-biox-armband/) from 20 persons covering 18 unique gestures.
+We hope the benchmark data will facilitate the comparison among different hand gesture recognition algorithms.
+In addition, when considering different persons as different domains or tasks, it can also work as a benchmark dataset for evaluating transfer learning and multi-task learning.
 The code related to our data collection process, can be found in the repository [data-collection](https://github.com/exoskelebox/data-collection).

 ## Structure